ga4gh/va-spec/schema/va-spec/base/def/ClinicalVariantProposition.rst

       - :ref:`Extension`
       - 0..m
       - A list of extensions to the Entity, that allow for capture of information not directly supported by elements defined in the model.
+   *  - predicate
+      -
+      - string
+      - 1..1
+      - The relationship declared to hold between the subject and the object of the Statement.
+   *  - object
+      -
+      - object
+      - 1..1
+      - An Entity or concept that is related to the subject of a Proposition via its predicate.
    *  - subjectVariant
       -
       - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`iriReference`